Big game. Big celebrations. Big chances for savings.

 Cracks and small openings around windows, doors and siding can let warm air leak outside, causing the furnace to run more often.
 Stop warm air from running wild by using caulk or weatherstripping to seal any gaps.

-Create a winning matchup with the right size pot or pan
+Create winning matchups with the right size pot or pan

 Match pots and pans with similar-sized stove burners to use energy efficiently while preparing gridiron grub.